yousefelassal/quote-cron/README.md

 > Friendship is but another name for an alliance with the follies and the misfortunes of others.
 Our own share of miseries is sufficient: why enter then as volunteers into those of another?

 > He who wishes to secure the good of others, has already secured his own.

+> If you love life, don't waste time, for time is what life is made up of.